22 April 2021

 During the panel discussion, Dr. Darian McBain, Global Director, Corporate Affairs and Sustainability, Thai Union, June Cheryl A. Cabal-Revilla, Chief Finance Officer and Chief Sustainability Officer, Metro Pacific Investments Corporation and Mr. Nguyen Ngoc Thai Binh, Deputy CEO cum Chief Financial Officer, REE Corporation, discussed sustainability and ESG in the context of their countries and businesses.
 Below are the key takeaways:

-- Renewable energy projects and sustainable infrastructure initiatives are on the rise, with companies working to diversify their power sources and invest in green buildings.
+- Renewable energy projects and sustainable infrastructure initiatives are on the rise, with companies working to diversify their power sources and invest in green buildings for a more sustainable business.

 - Ocean sustainability is a critical area of focus, the preservation of fisheries and marine life being essential to the economic wellbeing of many countries and companies in ASEAN.